The Environmental Impact of Artist Studios (and How to Minimize It)

 5. Sustainable Transportation

-• Public Transport: Use Helsinki's efficient public transportation system when transporting larger items.
+• Public Transport: Utilize efficient public transportation systems for transporting larger items when possible.

 6. Plant-Based Materials

-• Eco-Friendly Paints: Use paints made from plant-based ingredients like linseed oil, walnut oil, or soy-based pigments.
+• Eco-Friendly Paints: Explore paints made from plant-based ingredients like linseed oil, walnut oil, or soy-based pigments.
+These alternatives offer excellent performance with a reduced environmental impact.

-• Plant-Based Adhesives: Use glues and adhesives derived from natural sources like tree sap or vegetable starch.
+• Plant-Based Adhesives: Opt for glues and adhesives derived from natural sources like tree sap or vegetable starch.
+They often perform just as well as synthetic alternatives without the harsh chemicals.

-• Local Plant Resources: Explore using local Finnish plants for dyes, paper-making, or as raw materials in your art.
+• Local Plant Resources: Explore using local plants for dyes, paper-making, or as raw materials in your art.
+This connects your practice even more deeply to the local ecosystem and provides truly unique materials.
+This holistic view is central to ecology and art.

 ARTIST SPOTLIGHT: Vivita Kaupere (website). “in my arts and crafts workshops people really appreciate the use of natural materials and upcycled items.
 Especially because they are safe and friendly for children.”